kayabaNerve/threshold-threshold-ecdsa/README.md

 necessary, then private state is shared between rounds and this loses its robustness.

-For the actual Schnorr protocol underlying this, FROST is used to achieve a 2-round protocol.

-Without the commitment, the randomness used during decryption is would presumably equivalent to a biased DKG.
-This is except for the fact the randomness is the result of two biased DKGs, one multiplied by the binding factor before summation.
+Without the commitment, the randomness used during decryption is presumably equivalent to a biased DKG.
+This is except for the fact the randomness is binomial to the result of two biased DKGs, one multiplied by the binding factor before summation (as done in FROST with its nonces).
 Accordingly, having the binding factor be inclusive of this larger scheme may resolve concerns there.

+If this scheme still has faults, ideally they're reconcilable without re-introducing the commitment (maintaining robustness).

 ### Should I use this?